Messy people, beware! Car rental companies will charge you up to $450 if you return a dirty vehicle.

 The pandemic hit the travel industry hard, and the major car rental companies are still trying to recover.
 One way they’re doing that is by increasing various fees – including cleaning fines.
 Keep that in mind before you return your next rental car.
 Don’t make yourself an easy target for these hefty car rental fees.

 Before heading into that return lane, take a good look at the vehicle with fresh eyes.
-If the rental car isn’t in the same condition as you initially found it, you’re at risk of being charged extra fees.
+If you don’t return the rental car in the same condition as you initially found it, you’re at risk for extra charges.